Liquor 'scam': BJP MLAs stage protest near Sisodia's residence, demand his removal from Delhi govt | Politics

 ''We have been raising the issue of scam in the excise policy of the Kejriwal government for months but neither the chief minister nor Sisodia has answered our questions.
 The BJP workers will not rest till Sisodia is removed from the government,'' Bidhuri said.

-A meeting of the Delhi BJP legislators with the president was scheduled on Tuesday, but it was postponed due to some reasons, Bidhuri said.
+A meeting of the Delhi BJP legislators with the president was scheduled on Tuesday but was postponed due to some reasons, Bidhuri said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)